Mango Salsa

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Purchasing a product using one of these links will support my work at no additional cost to you.
 Please know that I only recommend products I wholeheartedly stand by.

 Ataulfo mangoes have golden-orange skin.
-They’re a bit smaller in size so you may need to use 2 for this recipe.
+They’re a bit smaller in size, so you may need to use 2 for this recipe.
 The special thing about them is both the intense mango flavor and their incredibly silky, almost creamy texture.
 Tropical heaven.
 When Ataulfo mangoes are available, I always go for those.

 Mango season runs May through September, so keep an eye out for them at your local grocer during those warmer months.

-2 Ways to Cut a Mango
+My Preferred Way to Cut a Mango

 The Unpeeled Method: Cut the cheeks away from the mango.
 Use a paring knife to score the fruit, being careful not to cut through the skin (or you!).
 Apply pressure to the skin side to 'pop' the mango inside-out.
 Next, use a paring knife to cut the mango cubes away from the skin.
-The basic idea is shown in the image below.
+The basic idea is shown in the image below:

 Next, cut the cheeks off the mango, keeping in mind that the pit inside is shaped like a giant almond, and its orientation mirrors the shape of the fruit.
 So, start at the stem, and slice downward along the cheek, hugging the pit as you go.
 Repeat on the other side, and then use a small paring knife to slice any remaining fruit flesh away from the pit.